jboss-developer/jboss-eap-quickstarts/servlet-filterlistener/README.md

 What is it?
 -----------

-This is a sample project showing the use of servlet filters and listeners.
+The `servlet-filterlistener` quickstart demonstrates how to use Servlet filters and listeners.

 System requirements
 -------------------